List of NHL players with 1,000 games played

-Only 24 players have played in over 1,500 games; of those, 17 have been inducted into the Hall of Fame and four more are not yet eligible for induction.
-Three of those 24 (Nicklas Lidstrom, Alex Delvecchio and Steve Yzerman) played their entire careers with Detroit; Shane Doan, of the Winnipeg/Phoenix/Arizona franchise, is the only player to play over 1,500 games with a single franchise other than Detroit.
-In addition, eight of the 24 spent at least some portion of their career with the Red Wings, also more than any other team.
-Lidstrom's 1,564 games is the most for any player in a career spent with only one franchise.
+Only 25 players have played in over 1,500 games; of those, 17 have been inducted into the Hall of Fame and five more are not yet eligible for induction.
+Three of those 25 (Nicklas Lidstrom, Alex Delvecchio, and Steve Yzerman) played their entire careers with Detroit; Shane Doan (Winnipeg/Phoenix/Arizona), Alexander Ovechkin (Washington), and Anze Kopitar (Los Angeles) are the only players to play over 1,500 games with a single franchise other than Detroit.
+In addition, eight of the 25 spent at least some portion of their career with the Red Wings, also more than any other team.
+Ovechkin's 1,573 games is the most for any player in a career spent with only one franchise.
 The record for most teams played for by a player who has competed in over 1,500 games is held by Jaromir Jagr, who has played for nine teams in his career.
 Jagr played his 1,500th game with New Jersey, his seventh NHL team.

-Due to the much greater number of teams, the greater salaries paid to today's players, and the greater number of games played in a season, the list is dominated by post-expansion players.
+Due to the much greater number of teams and the greater number of games played in a season, the list is dominated by post-expansion players.
 No NHL player surpassed 1,000 games before Gordie Howe on November 26, 1961, against the Chicago Black Hawks.
 Only 17 players in the top 100 started their careers before the expansion era, and only two players—Red Kelly and Bill Gadsby—played in more than 1,000 games and finished their careers before the expansion era.

 Key

 This list is updated at the end of the season, except for the list of a player's teams, and if the all-time record is broken.

-Note: There have been two different NHL franchises carrying the Winnipeg Jets name: one that played from 1979–96 and that is now the Utah Mammoth, and one from 2011 onward, formerly the Atlanta Thrashers.
-Players with the first franchise are marked as having played with Winnipeg (original).